-B2B + B2C content writer specializing in emerging tech and entrepreneurship, travel and food, higher ed.
+B2B + B2C content writer and journalist specializing in emerging tech, entrepreneurship, travel and education.

 Heat Waves Are Becoming More Common.
 Here’s How to Stay Cool (and Safe) While Traveling.